UpthrustDev/upthrust-datalayer/README.md

   window.tracking = new DataLayer();

   window.changeLanguage = (language) => {
-    // The class instance contains a pushvent function for the ability to create custom triggers window.tracking.pushEvent("click", {
+    // The class instance contains a `pushEvent` function for the ability to create custom triggers window.tracking.pushEvent("click", {
       type: "language_change",
       language